Generic name: articaine hydrochloride and epinephrine bitartrate

 Maximum Recommended Dosages

-Dose reduction may be required in debilitated patients, acutely ill patients, elderly patients, and pediatric patients commensurate with their age and physical condition.
-No studies have been performed in patients with renal or liver dysfunction.
-Caution should be used in patients with severe liver disease [see Warnings and Precautions (5.2), Use in Specific Populations (8.4, 8.5 and 8.6)].
+Lower dosages or dosage reduction may be required in debilitated patients, acutely ill patients, elderly patients, and pediatric patients commensurate with their age and physical condition.
+No studies have been performed in patients with renal or liver impairment.
+Exercise caution when using Articadent in patients with severe liver disease. [see Warnings and Precautions (5.2), Use in Specific Populations (8.4, 8.5, and 8.6)].